The Digital Nomad lifestyle

 The beauty of not having a set base as a digital nomad is that you’ll save money on your rent, mortgage, and house bills.
 However, it’s good to keep in mind that what you’ll save in rent you may spend on accommodation traveling.
 Despite this, depending on where you are going, your costs could be greatly reduced!

 One of the most exciting parts of becoming a digital nomad is choosing your first destination to work from.
 Have a look at ‘Nomad List’, which gives you a useful rating and filters reviewed by other digital nomads.
 By doing this, you are sure to meet other digital nomads.
+(Read our tips on How to Move Abroad)

-Finding accommodation as a digital nomad
+Finding your digital nomad accommodation

 Co-Working & Living Spaces